Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.2.11 =

+- Bugfix - Resolve an issue where an order may not be marked as shipped, due to differing order id and woocommerce order numbers

 = 1.2.10 =

 - Bugfix - Resolve an issue with the product height dimensions not being synced correctly via the api